Survey Results - Trainee feedback on K&L Gates LLP

 The Lex 100 verdict on K&L Gates LLP

-A day in the life of… Andrew Poole, trainee, K&L Gates LLP
+A day in the life of… Ben Greene, trainee, K&L Gates LLP

-Departments to date: Investment management, Banking and asset finance
+Departments to date: Banking and asset finance; employment

 About the firm

-Managing partner, Europe and Middle East: Antony Griffiths
+Managing partner, London, Brussels, Dubai and Doha offices and managing partner, Europe and Middle East: Antony Griffiths

 What we’re looking for: We are looking for highly motivated, intellectually curious individuals with an interest in commercial law, looking for comprehensive training.

-What you’ll do: We have a thorough induction scheme consisting of weekly legal education seminars, workshops and a full programme of skills electives.
-Emphasis is placed on early responsibility and client contact.
-Pro bono and CSR activities are also encouraged.
+What you’ll do: A thorough induction scheme, emphasis is placed on early responsibility and client contact.
+Pro bono and CSR activities are encouraged.

-Perks: Subsidised sports club membership, season ticket loan, permanent health insurance, life assurance, GP service, employee assistance programme and pension.
+Perks: Subsidised sports club membership, season ticket loan, permanent health insurance, life assurance, GP service, cycle to work scheme, employee assistance programme and pension.

 Sponsorship: GDL funding: fees paid plus £5,000 maintenance grant.
 LPC funding: fees paid plus £7,000 maintenance grant.